 We focus our discussion on sex without condoms, the behavior that has been been the focus of the academic literature on risky sexual behavior.
 In the decision to have sex without condoms, an individual weighs the benefits versus the expected costs.
-On one hand, sex without condoms increases sexual pleasure (Randolph et al., 2007; Flood, 2003); some of the reasons mentioned in the literature are increased tactile sensation, decreased physical barriers and less inconvenience.
+On one hand, sex without condoms increases sexual pleasure (Randolph et al., 2007; Flood, 2003).
 On the other hand, sex without condoms increases the risk of contracting HIV, or other STIs.